russelltg/weatherstation/lessons/lesson8.md

-# How to connect to a weather Station
+# Lesson 8: How to connect to a weather Station

 If you already have the raspberry pi setup and the weather station running from lessons 6 and 7, you are all ready to connect to the station.